 The College follows the CCEA examination board in Mathematics.
-This GCSE Mathematics Course has two tiers of entry - Foundation and Higher, and will be assessed through three written examinations.
-All students in the College will enter Higher Tier.
+This GCSE Mathematics Course has two tiers of entry - Foundation and Higher - assessed through 3 written examinations.
+All students in the College enter Higher Tier.
 There is no coursework or controlled assessment attached to this GCSE.